HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 The key to understanding how caching (and the web) works is to remember that it all consists of transactions between a requesting entity (e.g. a browser) and a responding entity (e.g. a server).
 Each transaction consists of 2 parts:

-* The request from the requesting entity (“I want object X”), and
+* The request from the requesting entity ("I want object X"), and
-* The response from the responding entity (“Here is object X”).
+* The response from the responding entity ("Here is object X").

 When we talk about caching, it refers to the object (HTML page, image, etc.) cached by the requesting entity.